 - Overall, minions have the same voice and responsibilities as MLs.
 We all have ideas and we all share all the work.
 There are very few tasks that specifically require the “authority” of an ML.

 Representing NaNoWriMotown in a positive way

 As part of the leadership team, participants look to you as the face of NaNo.
-Strive always to keep an upbeat, positive attitude at all events and on the forums.
+Strive always to keep an upbeat, positive attitude.
 Be kind, be encouraging, and when you are despairing of your own word count, keep your bemoaning good-natured.
 Remember that above all, NaNo is a place of inclusion and encouragement.

 Minimum Participation Requirements

 Nobody can do everything all of the time, and there is a LOT of potential work to be done.
 In order to be a minion, you need to be able to commit to the following: